 To contact Sheeley, send email to SheeleyD@mail.nih.gov or call 301-451-6446.

-Sheeley is the media contact for modeling/infectious disease spread.
-To arrange an interview with him, contact the NIGMS Office of Communications and Public Liaison at email@example.com or call 301-496-7301.
+If you’re a reporter wishing to interview Sheeley, contact the NIGMS Office of Communications and Public Liaison at email@example.com or call 301-496-7301.